Our mission is to help empower autistics to reach their maximum potential in their careers, studies, and lives.

 Where Does Coding Autism See Itself in 5 Years?

 4.)
-Expanding our program offerings outside of tech in various industries such as accounting, sciences, engineering, etc.
+Expanding our program offerings outside of tech in various industries such as bookkeeping, accounting, sciences, engineering, etc.

 5.)
 Developing a global alumni and mentorship portal that Coding Autism graduates and students have exclusive access to